 We know from experience as humans that the visible spectrum has certain disadvantages for the purpose of the particular application.
-A visible range sensor (like the human eye) cannot easily see at night unless is aided by an artificial illumination source.
-Employing a visible range flashlight to illuminate the passing vehicles is definitely not an option since it will distract the drivers with probably fatal results.
-Tinted window glass (now common in certain vehicle types) prohibits a clear view of the vehicle's interior to visible range sensors (see Fig. 3).
-Also, visible range sensors are incapacitated during foul weather conditions.
-Finally, passengers produce variable patterns in the visible range, depending on their physical characteristics, time of day, and illumination conditions.
+A visible-range sensor (like the human eye) cannot easily see at night unless it is aided by an artificial illumination source.
+Employing a visible-range flashlight to illuminate the passing vehicles is definitely not an option, since it will distract the drivers with probably fatal results.
+Figure 2 shows three images of vehicles taken at night with three different imaging sensors.
+The first image was taken with a passive thermal-infrared camera system.
+The second image was taken with an active near-infrared camera system.
+The quality in the first two images is high and one can readily detect the human occupants in the vehicles.
+The third image was taken with a passive visible-spectrum camera system.
+Although no occupant appears to be in sight, there were actually two occupants seated in the interior of the vehicle.
+Due to darkness, the occupants cannot be seen in the image.
+Tinted window glass (now common in certain vehicle types) also prohibits a clear view of the vehicle's interior to visible-range sensors (see Fig. 3).
+Also, visiblerange sensors are incapacitated during foul weather conditions.
+Finally, vehicle occupants produce variable patterns in the visible range, depending on their physical characteristics, time of day, and the illumination conditions.
 This variability makes the machine vision task much more difficult.